KonnorRogers/personal-site/src/_posts/2021-05-25-case-switch-statement-in-ruby.md

 ---
 title: Case / Switch Statement in Ruby
-categories: ["ruby", "case", "conditional"]
+categories: ruby, case, conditional
 date: 2021-05-25 00:12:18 UTC
 description: |
   Why is this here?
-I always forget how to write case statements and always find myself look...---
+I always forget how to write case statements and always find myself look...
+---

 ## Why is this here?